Lou-i3/media-quality-tracker/README.md

 - **Status Management** - Mark files as TO_CHECK, GOOD, BAD, or DELETED
 - **Real-time Progress** - Live scan progress with percentage and file count
 - **TV Show Management** - Full CRUD operations with search, filter, and grid/table views
+  - Expandable seasons with inline episode tables (no page navigation)
+  - Edit poster/backdrop paths directly in show dialog
+  - Personal notes displayed with styled background
 - **TMDB Integration** - Enrich shows with posters, descriptions, ratings, and air dates from The Movie Database
+  - Dedicated TMDB section on show pages with match status, sync controls
   - Auto-match shows by title and year with confidence scoring
-  - Manual search and match for unmatched shows
+  - Manual search and match with TMDB ID display in results
   - Bulk refresh metadata for all matched shows
-  - Display posters, backdrops, genres, and ratings on show pages
+  - Graceful handling when TMDB is not configured
 - **Settings** - Configurable date format (EU/US/ISO) stored in database
 - **Responsive Sidebar** - Collapsible navigation (Cmd/Ctrl+B), mobile drawer, version display
 - **Dark Mode** - Full dark mode UI with system preference support